Skip to content ↓

 Kestrel - Year 5

 Hi, I'm Teacher Sample (they/them) and I teach Year 5 Kestrels.
-I'm so excited to be a part of this school for a second year.
+I'm so excited to be a part of this school for a third year.

 I have lived and worked in Germany and China prior to working at St John's.
 This year, I have taken on the role of MFL lead as I have a passion for learning languages.
 I can speak German, Chinese and Spanish.
 I'm looking forward to teaching German as our school's MFL and to teach my class some Spanish during our South America topic.